Emergency icon Important Updates

 Samir Kapadia, MD:

 Good morning, everybody.
 Welcome to our Grand Rounds.
 Today's a very special day also because we are going to have one of our new recruits as well as our heart failure section leader, Dr. Amanda Vest, present to us the very important and very novel area that metabolic challenges in heart failure, both hands from obesity and cachexia.
 So this is going to be a very important talk.
 Dr. Vest did her training in London in Imperial College, and then did a Public Health Masters in Harvard.
 Then she did her medical residency, she did it at BU.
 And then she came to us and did cardiology fellowship here, also did the heart failure fellowship here.
 And then she went to Tufts where she was the director of heart failure and transplant.
 And now she's back here with us.
 So we are very lucky to have her.
-Dr. Young, who is here, is a mentor of Dr. Vest.
+Dr. Young, who is here, is a mentor of Dr. Vest but also mentor of many.
 So thank you very much Dr. Young for being here.
 And this is going to be a very nice presentation, so we are looking forward to it.

 Amanda Vest, MBBS:

 Well, thank you.
 I really appreciate the opportunity to share some of the areas that I've been thinking a lot over the last few years about, and I'm really interested in, and thank you ever so much for many of you here who have been absolutely instrumental in my training and getting into academics related to heart failure, especially Dr. Young.
 So thank you.
 So I'm hoping to share with you some ideas about how we may be moving forward in heart failure therapeutics through the next decade.
 Obviously, a huge amount of pharmacological research has occurred in the heart failure space, we have wonderful guideline-directed medical therapies that even a decade ago were not as robust as what they are now.
-But I still believe there are opportunities to really harness what's going on in terms of metabolism, nutrition, body composition, and perhaps help our patients both to live longer and functionally do better.
+But I still believe there are opportunities to really harness what's going on in terms of metabolism, nutrition, body composition and perhaps help our patients both to live longer and functionally do better.

 My disclosures are here.
 These are the funding avenues that are related to the work that I'm going to present.
 And I am going to try and cover both ends of the spectrum.
 So obesity in patients with heart failure, which was my first research area as a general fellow here.
 And then it has informed some of my understanding now of metabolic wasting and the challenges of cardiac cachexia.
 And I hope to share with you some ideas about where we may be going with future therapeutic options on both ends.